 8 Ways To Naturally Boost Your Child’s Immune System

 Parents rejoice and kids moan and groan as the first day of school approaches—or maybe your kids can’t wait for school to start and you moan and groan because you will miss them.
 Either way, the first day of school is a big event in many family households—new school supplies, new school clothes and shoes, and unfortunately, new viruses and bacteria.
 It’s true that gathering lots of people together indoors day after day leads to the inevitable exposure to a multitude of bacteria and viruses.
-How do you protect your school-aged (or daycare-aged) kids?
-While you may wish you could put your precious babies in plastic bubbles before you send them on their way (if only), that is of course not reality.
+How do you provide immune support for your kids and toddlers?

 Article continues below